 measure the strength and speed of price movements and use it in our analysis.

-Trading with the Ultimate Oscillator (UO)
+Ultimate Oscillator (UO) Trading Strategies

 The Ultimate Oscillator (UO) indicates that an asset is in